 BIO

-Cliff Zenor is a nature and garden photographer, tour leader and workshop teacher.
-For more than 30 years, he has photographed, toured and taught in parks and preserves across the continental US and in other wild places like Kenya, the Galapagos Islands, the Pantanal Brazilian wetlands, Alaska and Canada.
+Cliff Zenor is a nature, wildlife and garden photographer, tour leader and workshop teacher.
+For more than 30 years, he has photographed, toured and taught in parks and preserves across the continental US and in other wild places like Alaska, Canada, Kenya, the Galapagos Islands, and the Pantanal wetlands of Brazil.

 Cliff has led tours and taught workshops for highly-regarded providers including Great American Photography Workshops, Voyagers International, Joseph Van Os Photo Safaris, Maine Media Workshops, The Ansel Adams Gallery, American Nature Photography Workshops, Visionary Wild and Rod Barbee Photo Workshops.
 As a principle leader for one group, he wrote a handbook of photographic field techniques for workshop clients.

-He has presented programs to the North American Nature Photography Association, the Professional Photographers of America, the Indiana Master Naturalists and the Notre Dame University School of Architecture.
+He has presented programs to the North American Nature Photography Association, the Professional Photographers of America, Master Gardeners and Master Naturalists, countless camera clubs and civic organizations, and the Notre Dame University School of Architecture.
 He has appeared in segments of Public Television shows about exploring and photographing nature.
 And his limited-edition photographic prints have been viewed in galleries, private collections and public exhibitions.

-From his background in horticulture and adult education, Cliff’s first ventures into publication were for gardening magazines and books, including Indoor Gardening for which he was the principal photographer.
+From his background in horticulture, adult education and agricultural journalism, Cliff’s first ventures into publication were for gardening magazines and books, including Indoor Gardening for which he was the principal photographer.
 Since then, he has focused on wilder life and was a participant in several book projects including Nature of America and Daybreak 2000.

 Cliff is a natural, enthusiastic teacher.
 And he enjoys exploring the wild and not-so-wild world with like-minded photographers.
 He and his wife, Mary, live in northern Indiana in a historic house that they are slowly and lovingly restoring.